Kenate

 Determinism

-The Engine guarantees your on_update() runs at exact intervals.
-No more guessing about timing or missed sensor readings.
-Predictable is good.
+The Heartbeat guarantees your code runs at exact intervals.
+No more 'jitter' or missed sensor readings.
+Predictable is professional.